3MAH/3mah.github.io/_docs/22-Simcoon-quick-start-guid.md

 ---
 title: "Quick-Start Guide"
 permalink: /docs/s-quick-start-guide/
-excerpt: "How to quickly get started with Simcoon."
+excerpt: "How to quickly get started with simcoon."
 last_modified_at: 2021-06-07T08:48:05-04:00
 redirect_from:
   - /theme-setup/
 ---

-Simcoon has been developed as a API platform to help engineers and researchers in mechanics to develop constitutive models and numerical simulations.
-You could go the the [**Gallery** page]({{ "/gallery/" | relative_url }}) to see some examples of how Simcoon is utilized.
+simcoon has been developed as a API platform to help engineers and researchers in mechanics to develop constitutive models and numerical simulations.
+You could go the the [**Gallery** page]({{ "/gallery/" | relative_url }}) to see some examples of how simcoon is utilized.

-## Simcoon first steps
+## simcoon first steps

 We first import *simmit* (the python simulation module of simcoon) and *numpy*